oracle-quickstart/oci-cloudnative/src/docs/content/observability/observability-example/usecase.md

 ### Summary

+We performed the following actions:
-We setup the OCI logging agents on the OKE worker nodes to send pod logs on to OCI logging.
+- Setup the OCI logging agents on the OKE worker nodes to send pod logs on to OCI logging.
-We setup service connector between OCI logging and OCI monitoring with a new monitoring namespace.
+- Setup service connector between OCI logging and OCI monitoring with a new custom monitoring namespace.
-Simulated the payment failures on MuShop application.
+- Simulated the payment failures on MuShop application.

 The orders service logs the payment failure details and the agent config filters the specific message that we setup as part of OCI logging agent setup (fluentd regexp parser).

-Service connector helped to send the payment failures onto OCI Monitoring which helped us view the metrics on a dashboard.
-We then set alarm for that metric to get alerts.
+Service connector helps to send the payment failures onto OCI Monitoring which then helped us to view the metrics on a dashboard.
+We then set alarm for that metric to get alerts on our email.
-We also, analyzed the logs to find out what the issue was "Payment above 105 were getting declined".
+We also, analyzed the logs to root cause the issue which was "Payment above 105 were getting declined".